R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 ## Authentication Failed when clicking Launch Northstar

-Before trying this check out [this](#failed-to-initialize-origin-origin-core-seems-to-be-running-but-the-lsx-authentication-challenge-fai)\
+Before trying this check out [this section](#failed-to-initialize-origin-origin-core-seems-to-be-running-but-the-lsx-authentication-challenge-fai).\
-If that didn't work DM me on discord (Petar#0389) and tell me if it did or didn't work.\
+If that didn't work DM `Petar#0389` on Discord and tell him if it did or did not work.\
 Alternative to that fix:

 1. Close the game